GuestG/Tetris/README.md

 # Tetris
-Tetris game with splash screen upon start up,
+Tetris game with splash screen upon start up, theme is a retrowave/synth style.